emiberndt/AnytimeGym/README.md

 #### User Expectations:
 The site should provide the user with all the information needed about the gym and how to join to become a member.
-The site should also be easy to navigate through, and should be responsive on both desktop and mobile.
+The site should also be easy to navigate through, and should be responsive on both desktop, tablet and mobile.

 ### User Stories: